 1: Use the Road Map for Success to determine the veteran’s benefit that is best for you or contact the VA.

 3: Once you know the program you are eligible for complete Brenau University’s VA Benefits Request Form and submit any other supporting documentation to the University (Be sure to also apply for Admission as well).

-4: After you have registered for classes for the first time contact the financial aid office and we can certify your enrollment with the VA.
+4: After you have registered for classes for the first time contact Robin Aiken in the financial aid office and she can certify your enrollment with the VA.

 Types of VA Benefits:

 |Chapter 30 Montgomery GI Bill (MGIB)